Tim Flannery: Energy

 In response to the introduction of proposed clean coal technology, Flannery has stated: "Globally there has got to be some areas where clean coal will work out, so I think there will always be a coal export industry [for Australia] ...
 Locally in Australia because of particular geological issues and because of the competition from cleaner and cheaper energy alternatives, I'm not 100 per cent sure clean coal is going to work out for our domestic market."

 Flannery has advocated for a renewable energy transition in Australia.
 He joined calls for the cessation or reduction of conventional coal-fired power generation in Australia in the medium term, at a time when it was the source of most of the nation's electricity.
-Flannery's view is that conventional coal burning will lose its social license to operate, comparing it to asbestos.
+Flannery's view is that conventional coal burning will lose its social licence to operate, comparing it to asbestos.

 In 2006 Flannery was in support of nuclear power as a possible solution for reducing Australia's carbon emissions; however, in 2007 changed his position against it.
 In May 2007 he told a business gathering in Sydney that while nuclear energy does have a role elsewhere in the world, Australia's abundance of renewable resources rule out the need for nuclear power in the near term.
 He does, however, feel that Australia should and will have to supply its uranium to those other countries that do not have access to renewables like Australia does.